Thecoder3281F/Erbium-bot/README.md

 # Erbium-bot
+Project by: Vicesimum_phi#6650
 An actually serious bot.
-Made in Python.
+Made in Python using Discord API